 So right now we’ll be spending about 8 cents per kWh to charge the car at home, which is very roughly $5.50 to fully charge an empty 66 kWh 2020 Bolt battery.

-I plan to have a Level 2 charger installed at home.
+I’ve arranged to have a Level 2 charger installed at home.
 I’ll know more once I’ve bought the car, but for now the process seems to be:

 The installation process may involve permits, which the installer gets.
 I’ve read that depending on how far your electrical panel is from the garage, whether your panel needs to be upgraded, and whether the service to your home needs to be upgraded, installation costs vary from $700-$1,700, in addition to the $600 cost of the charger itself.

-I’ve seen notes from Bolt owners who get along fine using only L1 charging, at home, to avoid the about 1 or 2 thousand dollars to install a charger.
+I’ve seen notes from Bolt owners who get along fine using only L1 charging, at home, to avoid the about 1 or 2 thousand dollars to buy and install a charger.
 That option also works for renters who might not be able to get approval from their landlord to install the charger.

 Charging at Work